antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 In R2 the samples of a dataset can be annotated with meta-information, e.g clinical data or molecular biology parameters.
 Each group of annotated data is called a “Track” in R2.
 These tracks can be informative / useful for a large variety of additional analysis and visualisation functions.
 To name a few, tracks can be used to filter datasets, to compare groups of samples, to color scatter plots of samples with meta information, or to correlate genomics patterns in your data to e.g. different phenotypes or demographic characteristics.
 <br><br>
 Another valuable use of such tracks is to evaluate their prognostic value with a Kaplan Meier curve.
 We will now take a look at the above mentioned dataset that consists of 88 human neuroblastoma samples. <br>
 This dataset is annotated for a number of clinical and molecular parameters.
-To get an impression of some characteristics of this childhood tumor, we will analyze the prognostic value of stage, age at diagnosis and amplification of the MYCN oncogene.
+To get a first look at some characteristics of this childhood tumor, we will analyze the prognostic value of stage, age at diagnosis and amplification of the MYCN oncogene.

-- Go back to the main page and use the dropdown in box 3 to select the correct Kaplan Meier analysis: *Kaplan Meier by annotated parameter*.
+- Use the dropdown in box 3 to select the correct Kaplan Meier analysis: *Kaplan Meier by annotated parameter*.
 - We are going to separate the patients based on the INSS staging system, that was explained in the introduction of neuroblastoma in the beginning.
 Choose for **Type of Survival** the value *overall-c1103* for the **Track** setting, select the value *inss (cat 5)*.
 Click **Next**.
 - The Kaplan Meier curves appear.  <br><br>